-The next time Deronda came, Lapidoth, equipped in his new clothes and satisfied with his own ap-pearance, was in the room with Ezra, who was teach-ing himself, as part of his severe duty, to tolerate his father's presence whenever it was imposed.
-De-ronda was cold and distant, the first sight of this man, who had blighted the lives of his wife and children, creating in him a repulsion that was even a physical discouraged, asked leave to stay and hear the reading of papers from the old chest and actuself be discouraged, asked leave to stay and hear the reading of papers from the old chest, and actu-ally made himself useful in helping to decipher some difficult German manuscript.
+The next time Deronda came, Lapidoth, equipped in his new clothes and satisfied with his own appearance, was in the room with Ezra, who was teaching himself, as part of his severe duty, to tolerate his father's presence whenever it was imposed.
+Deronda was cold and distant, the first sight of this man, who had blighted the lives of his wife and children, creating in him a repulsion that was even a physical discomfort.
+But Lapidoth did not let himself be discouraged, asked leave to stay and hear the reading of papers from the old chest, and actuthe reading of papers from the old chest, and actu-ally made himself useful in helping to decipher some difficult German manuscript.
 This led him to sug-gest that it might be desirable to make a transcrip-tion of the manuscript, and he offered his services for this purpose, and also to make copies of any papers in Roman characters.
-Though Ezra's young eyes, he observed, were getting weak, his own were still strong.
+Though Ezra's young eyes, he observed, were getting weak, his own were till strong.
+Deconde accounted the affine this his own still strong.
 Deronda accepted the offer, thinking that Lapidoth showed a sign of grace in the willing-ness to be employed usefully; and he saw a gratified expression in Ezra's face, who, however, presently said, "Let all the writing be done here; for I cannot trust the papers out of my sight, lest there be an accident by burning or otherwise."
 Poor Ezra felt very much as if he had a convict on leave under his charge.
-Unless he saw his father working, it was very much as if he had a convict on leave under his charge.
 Unless he saw his father working, it was not possible to believe that he would work in good faith.
-But by this arrangement he fastened on him-self the burthen of his father's presence, which was made painful not only through his deepest, longest associations, but also through Lapidoth's restlessness of temperament, which showed itself the more as he became familiarised with his situation, and lost any awe he had felt of his son.
+But by this arrangement he fastened on himself the burthen of his father's presence, which was made painful not only through his deepest, longest associations, but also through Lapidoth's restlessness of temperament, which showed itself the more as he became familiarised with his situation, and lost any awe he had felt of his son.
 The fact was, he was putting a strong constraint on himself in confining his attention for the sake of winning Deronda's favour; and like a man in an uncomfortable garment he gave himself relief at every opportunity, going out to smoke, or moving about and talking, or throwing himself back in his chair and remaining silent, but incessantly carrying on a dumb language of facial movement or gesticulation; and if Mirah were in the room, he would fall into his old habit of talk with her, gossiping about their former doings and companions, or repeating quirks, and stories, and plots of the plays he used to adapt, in the belief that he could at will command the vivacity of his earlier time.
 All this was a mortal infliction to Ezra: and when Mirah was at home she tried to relieve him, by getting her father down into the parlour and keeping watch over him there.
 What duty is made of a single difficult resolve?
 The difficulty lies in the daily unflinching support of consequences that mar the blessed return of morning with the prospect of irritation to be suppressed or shame to be endured.
 And such consequences were being borne by these. as by many other, heroic children of an unworthy father-with the prospect, at least to Mirah, of their stretching onward through the solid part of life.